Kuggo/UnivOREsity/Lessons/Latches.md

 ## Introduction

-state machines?
+State machines?
 Combinational vs sequential?
 Latches are memory cells that depend on the use case and its behaviour

 ## RS Nor Latch